Seattle-Computing-Resourcing/scr-learning/learning/cpp/whileloops.md

 ```
 Notice that this does the same thing as a for loop, and the two types are often interchangeable.
 Usually, for loops are easier to execute, but in some scenarios only while loops will work, for exampe when the amount of times to loop is unknown.

 Often, while loops are implemented for breadth first search, and many niche calculations.
-For example, you can loop through all of the permutations of an array using a for loop.
+For example, you can loop through all of the permutations of an array using a while loop.
 ```cpp
 int array[5] = {1, 2, 3, 4, 5};
 while(next_permuation(array)){
     //execute code
 }
 ```

+## Break and Continue
 If you want to early exit a for loop or a while loop, there are two main ways to skip parts of the code in the main block.
 The keyword break creates an early exit and skips the rest of the loop, and the keyword continue skips the rest of the iteration and moves to the next iteration.

+This is the same keyword used in for loops to break and continue.
 ```cpp
 //break
 int i = 0;